oziphantom/ElementsSnesEngine/LearningSNESViaTheClassics/2_Snake/readme.md

    dex
    bpl -
 ~~~
-here I use the Y to form the effective "X" offset, allowing me to easy to both sides with a single pointer.
+here I use the Y register to form the effective "X" offset, allowing me to easy do both sides with a single pointer.

 Then we want a base status bar, of which is just text so we basically do the same as we did for Hello World.
 ~~~